isomerpages/moe-cantonmentpri/_our-curriculum/Maths.md

 <div></div>
 </div>

-Using the properties of the shapes students have learnt, they use the robotic ball application on the mobile device to command the robotic ball to draw out the shapes they are learning.
+As the teacher tells the properties of a particular shape, the students use the robotic ball application on their mobile device to command the robotic ball to draw out the shapes.

 <br>
 <br>